Early signs of foot drop - 10 red flags of foot drop

 When should I be worried about foot drop?

 While foot drop can be a serious and debilitating condition, there are treatment options that can limit the effects of foot drop.
 The experts at Health Design Collective have been researching foot drop and possible treatments for many years, and they can offer the most up to date evidence-based guidance on best practice.
 This means that not only can you live with foot drop, but you can live well and continue to enjoy activities of daily life.
 As with any condition, the sooner that you can identify and detect problems and get help and support, then the better the outcomes.
 If you start to experience any of the symptoms of foot drop, no matter how mild or severe, then you should speak to a health professional in the first instance.
 While foot drop cannot be cured, there are options in how to manage the condition, and prevent further problems, like the effects of a fall.
 The research team at the Health Design Collective have not only extensively researched foot drop, but they have used their knowledge and expertise to innovate around the traditional treatments for foot drop to develop new products.
-If you would like to become involved in testing some of these new products then please visit the contact us page.
+If you would like to become involved in testing some of these new products then please visit the contact us.

 Comments